datafolklabs/cement/doc/source/dev/configuration.rst

 Application Default Settings
 ----------------------------

-Cement may in the future require default config settings in order to operate.
-These settings are found under the '<app_label>' application section of the config, and overridden by a '[<app_label>]' block from a configuration file.
+Cement does not require default config settings in order to operate.
+That said, these settings are found under the '<app_label>' application section of the config, and overridden by a '[<app_label>]' block from a configuration file.

-You do not need to override these values, however you should always start with them.
-Additionally, the default dictionary is used if no other defaults are passed when creating an application.
+A default dictionary is used if no other defaults are passed when creating an application.
 For example, the following:

 .. code-block:: python